jwagrunner/internet-draft/draft-wagner-tls-keysharepqc.md

 The Random Linear Code-based Encryption (RLCE) algorithm group (see [RLCE17]) is another code-based cryptographic scheme (NIST Round 1 [NIST1]). "rlcel5" is a RLCE algorithm from this group (where the public key size is 1,232,001 Bytes) that can be used in the new key share extension, and can be demonstrated for use for TLS key exchange in the TLS Implementation mentioned in this document.

+# Hybrid Combination "x25519classicmceliece348864"

+"x25519classicmceliece348864" is a hybrid mechanism introduced in this document that combines both classicmceliece348864 and x25519 [curve25519], [RFC7748] in TLS key exchanges.
+The experiment TLS implementation presented in this document, which uses the fork [JWYWPROV] of the oqs-provider [OQSPROV], is one example of using x25519classicmceliece348864 in a hybrid key exchange; when x25519classicmceliece348864 is chosen in this circumstance, it uses the "concatenating" method mentioned in [HYBRIDTLS] in the new key_share_pqc extension.
+In the ClientHello message, this new key share extension contains both the Classic McEliece public key and X25519 key concatenated together.
+In the ServerHello message, this new key share extension then contains the classicmceliece348864 ciphertext and X25519 key concatenated together.

 # TLS Implementation

 A TLS implementation exists that tests the use of a new key share extension for both the ClientHello and ServerHello messages that is implemented for OpenSSL, and also where the mentioned Classic McEliece algorithms can be chosen for key exchange when initiating TLS connections.
 It can be accessed here: [JWYW25].